microsoft/pxt-adafruit/docs/about.md

 ```
 # About

+### @description A Blocks / Javascript code editor for the micro:bit, a pocket-size computer with 5x5 display, sensors and Bluetooth.

 The [BBC micro:bit](https://www.microbit.co.uk) is a [pocket-size computer](/device) with a 5x5 display of 25 LEDs, Bluetooth and sensors that can be programmed by anyone.
 The BBC micro:bit was made possible by many [partners](https://www.microbit.co.uk/partners).